funkypandagame/BackgroundTransfer-ANE/README.md

 Read more about NSURLSession in Apple documentation: [https://developer.apple.com/library/IOs/documentation/Foundation/Reference/NSURLSession_class/index.html]()
 Read more about multitasking in iOS: [NSURLSession and Background Transfer Service](http://www.objc.io/issue-5/multitasking.html)

-On Android it uses a multi-threaded download library, [ThinDownloadManager](https://github.com/smanikandan14/ThinDownloadManager)
+On Android it uses a multi-threaded download library, [Android-HttpDownloadManager](https://github.com/Coolerfall/Android-HttpDownloadManager)
 Note: The Android library has no session handling, so onBackgroundSessionInitialized will always return nothing.
-Also you downloads will fail it the connectivity changes.
+If a download failed and you try to download the same URL to the same location again, it will resume the download.
+If you want to remove the partial file call cancel() on the download.

 For PC there it has AS3 code to make development easy.